NoelM/noelm.github.io/content/posts/zig_threading.md

 }
 ```

-Or directly when accessing to the value:
+Or directly when accessing the value:

 ```zig
 const val = optional_ptr.?.*;